Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/taskmaps/stanzamap_1.md

 - `a1_1_link_nodal_meta_recursion_controls/`
   Verified across reset cycles, duplication handling, trace metadata logging, and runtime index regeneration.

+- `a1_2_minigame_node_batch_creation/`
+  Validated through dynamic CLI invocation.
+Successfully triggers all six builder nodes, creates nested folders, generates all expected files, and aborts on existing targets.

-- `a1_2` and `a1_3`
+- `a1_3_placeholder/`
-  Structural placeholders — excluded from execution, validated by recursive stanzamap and milestone presence.
+  Structural placeholder — excluded from execution, validated by recursive indexing logic and symmetry rules.

 ---

 ### 📘 Notes

-This stanza ensures the **compiler can track itself recursively**.
+This stanza ensures the **compiler can track and construct itself recursively**.
 It prepares the foundation for **Phase 3**: recursive orchestration, stanza introspection, and meta-contract enforcement.

 By explicitly reserving placeholder nodes, the system retains its **recursive rhythm**